 You Can always Eat & Shop at Atlantis: Marina Village

 We also enjoyed eating and people watching at Marina Village, Atlantis’ shopping center located next door to the Comfort Suites.
-Moderately priced eateries were a mix of the familiar, such as Starbucks, Jamba Juice and Johnny Rockets, as well as a delicious Bahamian favorite, Bimini Road.
+Moderately priced eateries were a mix of the familiar as well as a delicious Bahamian favorite, Bimini Road.
 Our proximity to Marina Village gave us the chance to soak up a smattering of local color on Saturday night, when a weekly parade adds a festive flair.
 Musical instruments are available for kids to handle, with locals and tourists swaying to the beat.

 If you want to get a dose of retail therapy with authentic flavor, head to the Straw Market in Nassau, a few minutes’ taxi ride from the hotel.
 You are expected to negotiate the price for handmade Bahamian crafts at this lively outdoor artisan market.